Code-Institute-Submissions/Ermaa8-Geoquiz/README.md

 - The website was tested on different browsers like Google Chrome, Firefox and Microsoft Edge with no issues noted.

 ### Fixed Bugs
+@keyframe in the style css showed error in the validator and with mentors help I got information that this part is not necessary and it was easy fixed with removing this part from the style css.

+function checkAnswer(event) in the script.js used a colours when answer is pressed just to show which one is right and which one is right.
+The parantess was necessary to use for the colours and not sign equal to ('green).

 ## Technologies Used
 ### Languages